artberri/web/content/blog/2015-12-10-code-and-kids/index.md

 {{< youtube XzDRIlLZuHU >}}
 <br>

-You can see [here](http://www.berriart.com/talks/code-kids/) the slides of the presentation where you will find several links to useful resources that will help kids learn code in a fun way.
+You can see [here](https://www.berriart.com/talks/code-kids/) the slides of the presentation where you will find several links to useful resources that will help kids learn code in a fun way.

 ## Hour of code

 Remember that one of the best events that promotes coding with kids is the [Hour of code](https://hourofcode.com/) that happens this week (the second one of every December) and I'm pretty sure that you will be able to [find a place](https://hourofcode.com/events/all) near you where you can go with your children and see if they will enjoy coding.

----

-This post was originally published in the [Ve Global Developers Blog](https://developers.veinteractive.com/tech-blog/code-and-kids).